 If it were possible for a knock to seem unfamiliar, this one did, coming louder.
-Beloye fluffed hair from the collar of her dress.
+Beloye fluffed hair from her collar.
 (Still one earring.)
 She edged by the footrest of Dan’s recliner, and he tapped her hip with a toe in a sock.
 He had yet to slide into shoes.
 He wore his grey sweatshirt and cargo shorts…she’d have to try.

 “See if it’s them!”
 Heidi called out.
 Glass and silverware clinked in the kitchenette.

 Pushing in as the door swung back, Nola blocked Beloye’s view.
 Or wanted to.
 Her companion’s head stood well above her own, a pleasant face, but not Arnold’s.
-Nola had said this cheerful thing with widening eyes that telegraphed: “Be normal, please.”
+Nola had said her cheerful Hey, guys! with widening eyes that telegraphed: “Be normal, please.”

-Dan, who liked and approved of pizza, galvanized to his feet, laid on a possessive clamp, mumbling, “get those”, his eyes narrow in disapproval.
+Dan, who liked and approved of pizza, laid a possessive clamp on the two boxes, mumbling, “get those”, his eyes narrow in disapproval.

 “I’ll get plates.”